ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 The CBOR map includes the following status parameters.
 Unless specified otherwise, these are defined in this document and their CBOR abbreviations are defined in {{groupcomm-parameters}}.

-* 'rt', with value the resource type "core.osc.gconf" associated with group-configuration resources, encoded as a CBOR text string.
+* 'rt', which specifies the resource type "core.osc.gconf" associated with group-configuration resources, encoded as a CBOR text string.

 * 'active', encoding the CBOR simple value `true` (0xf5) if the OSCORE group is currently active, or the CBOR simple value `false` (0xf4) otherwise.